-6. Secure the log with the log clamp.
-Adjust the height of the log clamp.
-Ensure that it will not come into contact with the blade when you are sawing.
+6. Secure the log with the log clamps.
+Adjust the height of the log clamps.
+Ensure that they will not come into contact with the blade when you are sawing.

 Log clamp.
 We recommend that you use two log clamps.